 Joshua began boxing at the age of 17.
 His local boxing club was Finchley ABC in Barnet.

-His preparation for the London 2012 Olympics went well with a silver medal at the 2011 World Amateur Boxing Championships.
+His preparation for the London 2012 Olympics went well, as he claimed a silver medal at the 2011 World Amateur Boxing Championships.

 He produced a more assured performance against defending silver medalist Zhang Zhilei.
 He dropped the Chinese boxer in the middle round before he went on to win 15-11.

-With a bronze medal in the bag, Joshua edged past Kazakhstan boxer Ivan Dychko 13-12 to secure at least a silver medal.
+With a bronze medal in the bag, Joshua edged past Kazakhstan boxer Ivan Dychko 13-12 to secure at least a silver medal on home soil.

-The British boxer knocked out Scottish boxer Gary Cornish inside 90 seconds at the O2 to win the vacant British and Commonwealth heavyweight title.
+The Brit knocked out Scottish boxer Gary Cornish inside 97 seconds at The O2 to win the vacant British and Commonwealth heavyweight title.